klncgty/Project_BEAM/README.md

 ---

-This section of the README provides an overview of the vector stores and embedding models that can be utilized within the Project BEAM framework, along with their respective licensing models.
+This README provides a comprehensive overview of the steps involved in the Project BEAM, from PDF to JSON conversion to advanced data retrieval operations, both on Ragie.ai and locally.

 ---

-This README provides a comprehensive overview of the steps involved in the Project BEAM, from PDF to JSON conversion to advanced data retrieval operations, both on Ragie.ai and locally.